abechoi/My_Python/README.md

 # PYTHON CHEATSHEET
-> *"When you arise in the morning, think of what a precious privilege it is to be alive to breath, to think, to enjoy, to love."*
+> *"When you arise in the morning, think of what a precious privilege it is to be alive - to breath, to think, to enjoy, to love."*
 > *- Marcus Aurelius*

 ## 1. LISTS []

 * **List Methods:**
+  * list() - creates a list
   * len( arg1 ) - returns length of list
   * append( arg1 ) - appends element
   * insert( position, value ) - inserts value into an element's position